“Hello, ma’am, sir, ice cream?”

 Boracay is a funny little place though.
 Kids never seem to go to school, and are seen playing all day and night.
 All the signs are in Korean to accommodate the recent increase of Korean tourists who walk around in matching beach outfits.
 And for some reason the beach security carry these massive silver sawed-off shotguns.
 I can’t imagine whose head they are planning to blast off.

-Filipino food proved to be a lot better than its reputation.
+Filipino food proved to be a lot better than its reputation as the Worst Food in Asia.
 Shrimp paste is a popular flavoring and its salty tang is wonderful.
 We particularly enjoyed bangus sisig — a sizzling plate of flaked fish with drizzled lime.
 Kang Kong green veggies with garlic and shrimp in coconut milk was fabulous.
 And eating out is amazingly cheap: an all-you-can-eat dinner buffet on the beach costs roughly $4 US, a beer is a little over $1 US, and a cocktail about $2 US.
 As you can imagine, we ate and drank, a LOT.

 The only thing that bothered me about Boracay was the constant hustling from the locals.
 As expected in a place where there is a big disparity between rich and poor, local and tourist, you can get a lot of sales pitches.
 Ma’am, sir, boat trip today?
 Sunglasses?
 Para-sailing sir?
 Horseback riding?
 Snorkel trip?
 Island hopping?
 Pearls for the lady?
 But I must admit, I had to laugh at the massage parlour, where ladies sit three in a row, six rows back, all in matching uniforms and sunglasses, and as you walk past they sing in unison, ‘Ma’am sir masaaaaage?’, and then repeat the refrain in perfect Korean, Japanese and Chinese.